|CX4000B Laser Shutter Controller Specifications|

 Calibration: Unit is factory programmed via microcontroller and/or trim pots for use with each corresponding laser shutter model, and in the case of large optic shutters, calibrated additionally for gravity orientation effects.
 Label on product denotes mating laser shutter model.

 Shutter Compatibility: All our laser shutters can be driven with the CX4000B.
-In higher performance shutters, the ultimate performance, switching speeds, and repetition rates are typically achievable with the CX4000B through careful calibration.
+In higher performance shutters, the ultimate performance, switching speeds, and repetition rates are typically achievable only with the CX4000B through careful waveform development and calibration.

 OEM Integration Considerations:

 Electrical Safety: The 24 VDC standard power input makes for simple electrical safety certification in integrated systems.